ash-j-f/CaelumMagnaVR-public/README.md

 # Caelum Magna VR

-Caelum Magna is an interactive 3D Star Map, that supports VR devices, made with [Amazon Lumberyard](https://aws.amazon.com/lumberyard/) and the [PLY PostgreSQL Connector Gem](https://github.com/ash-j-f/PLY-public).
+Caelum Magna is an interactive 3D Star Map, that supports VR devices (and may also be viewed in 2D on a regular monitor), made with [Amazon Lumberyard](https://aws.amazon.com/lumberyard/) and the [PLY PostgreSQL Connector Gem](https://github.com/ash-j-f/PLY-public).

 Caelum Magna visualises star survey data from the ESA GAIA satellite project https://sci.esa.int/web/gaia